owl-automata/SharKNX/docs/guides/en/getting-started.md

    The app sends KNX IP search requests across your local network.
 Any KNX IP gateways that respond appear as cards in the list.

 2. Tap **Select** on the gateway card you want to use.
-   The gateway moves to the **Last Selected Gateway** section at the top of the page and is remembered across restarts — no need to scan again on the next session.
+   The gateway moves to the **Last Selected Gateway** section at the top of the page and is remembered across restarts, no need to scan again on the next session.

 <div align="center">
   <img src="../../../assets/screenshots/guides/getting-started/getting-started-discovery.png" width="320" alt="Discovery tab showing a discovered gateway card with Select and Save buttons" />